Clay Kaserne Soldiers earn Schuetzenschnur and German Armed Forces Proficiency Badge

-On Dec.
-4, 2023, 36 Soldiers received certificates and medals for earning the Schuetzenschnur or the German Armed Forces Proficiency Badge during a special joint German American award ceremony.
+WIESBADEN, Germany – At a ceremony held on Clay Kaserne, 36 U.S. Army Soldiers from units representing Wiesbaden, were recently presented prestigious German military proficiency awards after competing and evaluation by members of the German Armed Forces from the State of Hesse.

-On hand to present the awards was (from right to left) U.S. Army Garrison Wiesbaden Commander, Colonel David Mayfield, Hesse Regional Territorial State Command of the Bundeswehr, Command Deputy Chief of Staff Lieutenant Colonel Bernd Lesemann. , Sergeant Nathan Gatlin, Staff Sergeant Christopher Padilla and U.S. Army Garrison Wiesbaden Command Sergeant Major Yves Pamphil.
+At the combined German American awards ceremony held on Dec.
+4, the Soldiers were presented with their awards – badges and certificates – by U.S. Army Garrison Wiesbaden Commander Colonel David Mayfield and Hesse Regional Territorial State Command of the Bundeswehr, Command Deputy Chief of Staff Lieutenant Colonel Bernd Lesemann.

-Sgt.
-Gatlin and Staff Sergeant Padilla, both with the 2nd Multi-Domain Task Force, mastered all disciplines required to earn the German Armed Forces Proficiency Badge.

-“The badge is a visible symbol of not only the exemplary Soldier skills needed to attain this honor, but also a symbol of the enduring partnership between our two nations,” said USAG Wiesbaden Commander Colonel David Mayfield.
+“I am very grateful to the Landeskommando Hesse who generously organized trainings for our Soldiers, who speak a different native language and are used to different weapons and equipment,” said Mayfield.

 |Date Taken: